Paris Métro Line 10: List of stations

-Beginning at the western terminus of line 10, the first train that leaves the station Porte d'Auteuil heads towards the terminus of gare d'Austerlitz.
-At this time, passengers may ride on the turn-around track, which is closed to passengers for the rest of the day.
-SIEL, système d'information en ligne, gives passengers on the platforms the time-to-arrival of the next two trains, and has been operational since 1 July 2008.
+Beginning at the western terminus of Line 10, the first train that leaves the station Porte d'Auteuil heads towards the Gare d'Austerlitz, through the Auteuil Loop's turn-around track, which is then closed to passengers for the rest of the day.
+This allows an immediate departure at the start of the day – 5:30 AM – towards Gare d'Austerlitz, thus sparing passengers heading east from waiting until the arrival of the first train from Boulogne.
+SIEL, système d'information en ligne, is installed on every station of the network and gives passengers the expected time-to-arrival of the next two trains, a system that has been operational since 1 July 2008.

-At the terminus Boulogne – Pont de Saint-Cloud (Rhin et Danube), because of the proximity to the Seine, there are no tracks behind the station to allow the train to reverse directions.
-Instead, trains are received alternately on each side of the platform and leave directly in the opposite direction.
-Due to the narrowness of the rue du Château, under which line 10 passes, the stations Boulogne – Pont de Saint-Cloud (Rhin et Danube) and Boulogne – Jean Jaurès have only one central platform used for both directions.
-After this last station, tracks run for 1600 m to reconnect trains to Auteuil.
-Tracks 1 (towards Austerlitz) must successively pass under the Boulevard Périphérique, followed by the platforms for the connections to Auteuil and Murat before ascending to service the station Michel – Ange – Molitor.
+At the terminus Boulogne – Pont de Saint-Cloud (Rhin et Danube), because of the proximity to the Seine river west, there are no tracks behind the station to allow the train to reverse directions.
+Instead, trains are received alternately on each side of the platform, and leave directly in the opposite direction.
+Due to the rue du Château's narrowness, under which line 10 passes, the stations Boulogne – Pont de Saint-Cloud (Rhin et Danube) and Boulogne – Jean Jaurès have only one central platform used for both directions.
+After the latter station, tracks run for 1600 m to reconnect trains to the Auteuil loop.
+Trains headed towards Austerlitz must successively dive under the Boulevard Périphérique, followed by the platforms for the connections to Auteuil Workshops and Voie Murat before ascending back to service the station Michel – Ange – Molitor on its southern platform.
 In order to achieve this, ramps reaching a descent of up to a 40‰ grade are used.
-Tracks 2 (towards Boulogne) are separated by the loop on the level of the avenue du Général-Sarrail with a bend and a slope of 40‰.
+Tracks 2 (towards Boulogne) are separated by the loop on the level of the avenue du Général Sarrail with a bend and a slope of 40‰.

 The loop to Auteuil is situated in the neighborhood of Auteuil: tracks 1 and 3 of the loop border the central platform of Miche-Ange – Molitor.
-Afterwards, they pass under the rails of line 9, until combining at the arrival to Chardon-Lagache with a unique platform.
-Finally, tracks 1 reach the station Mirabeau and then go towards Austerlitz.
+Afterwards, they pass under the rails of line 9, until merging at the arrival to the single-platform Chardon-Lagache and Mirabeau stations, the latter where both directions connect back towards Austerlitz.